"We the People" paintings

 There are no surprises in this story.
 This boy and I have been together since — more than 20 years.
 I am not a pilot, but I can’t overstate aviation’s role in my life.
 I probably wouldn’t be married to my husband if he hadn’t been that attractive teenage pilot.
 He wouldn’t have served 12 years as an Air Force pilot, which gave us our best friends, shaped who we are as adults, and moved us to Oklahoma.
 And if we hadn't moved to Oklahoma, I wouldn't have been inspired to paint its wild skies and the wonderful people there wouldn't have bought and supported my art, which led me to leave my job and become a full-time artist.
 I really am not sure what my life would be like today if it weren’t for aviation.

-And the words and phrases in these paintings?
-They are from our declaration of independence and our constitution.
-I painted them as reminders of why our country was founded and what it stands for — for all people.
-And, as a reminder to stand up for what you believe in.
+The words and phrases in these paintings are from our country’s declaration of independence and our constitution — the constitution that my husband swore under oath to support and defend and that some of our friends died protecting.
+I painted these words and phrases as reminders of why our country was founded and what it stands for — for all people.

 My "We the People" paintings will be available for pre-sale to the folks on my email list at 8 a.m.
 PT on Friday, May 2.
 Be sure to sign up for my email list if you want first dibs.